nejj00/ku-leuven-ml-project/README.md

 ## Summary

 - Install all dependencies in `requirements.txt`
-- Extend the file `submission.py` with your own code.
-See the file TODO
-- See `rllib_student_code_for_training.py` for an example of a very simple agent.
+- Train either one or two agents using an RL library.
+See `example_training_rllib.py` for an example of training simple agents using Ray RLLib.
-  This file contains example code for training (called from within this file) and evaluation (called via `evaluate.py`).
-- You can test your trained agent via the `evaluation.py` file.
+- During your project, you can test your trained agent via the `evaluation.py` file.
 To know about the options, run `python3 evaluation.py -h`.
+- For the final submission, you need to extend the file `submission.py` with your own code and submit it on the departmental computers for the tournament (see below).
+See the file `example_submission_rllib.py` for an example.

 ## Use on departmental computers